jamesmorrisuk/ukveganrecipes/_posts/2020-03-01-no-knead-pretzel-rolls.md

     gluten.<br>&nbsp;

-    Mix the ingredients together in a large bowl with a spoon.
-Mix them together in any order (although flour first don’t be a weirdo)
+    Mix the ingredients together in any order (although flour first don’t be a weirdo)

-    The dough takes roughly 3 minutes to form together into a rough ball shape.&nbsp;
+    The dough takes 3 minutes to put together into a rough ball shape.&nbsp;

     I'd suggest preparing your dough at night.